MTSU-CSCI4160/E-Ticketing-Project/README.md

 # E-Ticketing Project

 ## Overview
 The E-Ticketing Database Management System is designed to facilitate ticket management for events or transportation services.
-It provides a centralized database to manage customer information, ticket sales, and reservations, while ensuring data integrity and efficient querying.
+It provides a database to manage customer information, ticket sales, and reservations, while ensuring data integrity and efficient querying.

 ## Technologies
 The following technologies will be used in the development of the project: